glasnt/talks/2018_01_NDCLondon_Lightning/README.md

 Source: original research.

-### Pascal

-The assignment operator for many programming languages is a single equals sign.
-Pascal differs from the norm by using `:=` instead.
-Given this, programmers unfamiliar with this separation from the 'standard' are tripped up.

-Source: original research.

 ### Bash

 Math in bash is doable, but the general solution to bash errors to just "wrap brackets around it" prevails here.